marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 `fakeroot`, `LD_PRELOAD`  and capabilities
 =======

-The first attempts with `fakeroot` were certainly not succesful:
+The first attempt with `fakeroot` was unsuccessful:

 ```
 $ fakeroot ip link add name br0 type bridge